Alloy Artifacts

 Fig. 39.
 Diamond "Diamalloy" 6-8 Inch Double-Ended Adjustable Wrench, with Insets for Side View and Back Side Detail, ca. 1942-1945.

 Fig. 39 shows a later Diamalloy 6-8 inch double-ended adjustable wrench, marked with "Forged Diamalloy Steel" and "Made in U.S.A." forged into the front, with "Diamond Calk Horseshoe Co." and "Duluth, Minn." plus the Diamond-Horseshoe logo forged into the back side.
-Both sides are also marked with the 6 and 8 inch nominal sizes, with a double-quote mark to denote the inch measure.

 The overall length is 8.0 inches, and the maximum openings are 0.8 and 1.0 inches.
 The head thicknesses were measured at 0.40 and 0.51 inches.